aashaypalliwar/aashaypalliwar/README.md

 ---
 - ✨ I am a final year undergraduate student of Computer Science and Engineering at IIT Bhubaneswar.
-- 🔭 I’m currently working on backend development.
+- 🔭 I’m currently working on distributed systems and software engineering.
 - 📫 Reach me by mailing to: [palliwar.aashay@gmail.com](mailto:palliwar.aashay@gmail.com)